spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 </WarningBox>

-3. Download the installer and authenticate with Palette by executing the following code snippet in a terminal.
+3. Download the installer and authenticate with Palette by copying the following code snippet to a terminal.
     <br />
     ```bash
     wget https://software.spectrocloud.com/palette-pcg-installer-cli/v3.4.0/linux/cli/palette -O /usr/local/bin/palette